A BRIEF BIOGRAPHY OF CHRISTOPHER MARLOWE

 By Tim Lambert

 Christopher Marlowe was a great Elizabethan playwright.
-He was born in Canterbury Kent on 6 February 1564.
-(He was born the same year as William Shakespeare).
-His father John Marlowe was a shoe maker and the family must have been quite well off because Christopher was sent to the Kings School.
+He was baptised in Canterbury, Kent on 26 February 1564.
+The exact date of his birth is not certain but he was born the same year as William Shakespeare during the reign of Elizabeth I. His father John Marlowe was a shoemaker and the family must have been quite well off because Christopher was sent to the Kings School.

 Today Canterbury is a rather small town but in the 16th century it was quite large.
 When Christopher Marlowe was born Canterbury probably had a population of over 4,000.
 To us it would seem no more than a village but by Elizabethan standards it was a respectable size.
 The main industries in Canterbury were weaving wool and working leather.

 In the 16th century England the Renaissance, the cultural movement that revived interest in classical art and literature reached England.
-During the lifetime of Marlowe the theatre in England flourished.
+During the lifetime of Marlowe the theater in England flourished.

 However England was deeply divided in the 16th century.
 Elizabeth I (1558-1603) introduced a moderate Protestantism.
 Yet a small minority of the English people remained Catholic and they were viewed with deep distrust.
 Christopher Marlowe was also accused of being an atheist, which was a serious charge.
 Today we believe that religion is a private matter but in the 16th century it was very different.
 Everybody was expected to have the same religion as the king or queen.
 Not surprisingly in an age when most people believed that kings (or queens) ruled by divine right atheism was not tolerated.